passportxyz/passport-docs/pages/building-with-passport/tutorials/gating-access-with-passport-scores.md

 It is recommended to use the Gitcoin Passport default Scorer.
 For now, this is the only option for server-side score calculations, but you can choose whether you wish the server to return an integer value (0-100) or return a Boolean (0 or 1).
 This is selected when you create the instance of the Scorer at [scorer.gitcoin.co](https://www.scorer.gitcoin.co/).

 If you choose to return an integer value, you can make your own choice about what threshold score to use to gate your content.
 In this tutorial, you are receiving an integer value from the Scorer API and thresholding it in the app.
 The threshold is hardcoded into the app with a value of 20.
 This is thought to be a pretty good general purpose threshold, but you can choose to raise the threshold if you want to be more stringent, or lower it to be more lenient.
-Picking the right threshold is application-specific and might require some experimentation to get it just right.&#x20;
+Picking the right threshold is application-specific and might require some experimentation to get it just right.

 If you choose to return a binary value, the Gitcoin server will still calculate the Passport score using the exact same algorithm, but it will threshold it server-side and return a 0 if the user's score is below the built-in threshold of 15, or a 1 if the user's score exceeds this threshold.